Searching for Sonny: Reception

 Critical reception for Searching for Sonny has been mostly positive and The Hollywood Reporter summed the film up as "Quirky, comic film noir proves yet again that high school reunions never turn out well."
-Much of the film's praise centered around the film's acting and directing, and the Oklaholma Gazette commented that Disney's work helped to make the film look "like several million dollars were poured into the thing".
+Much of the film's praise centered around the film's acting and directing, and the Oklahoma Gazette commented that Disney's work helped to make the film look "like several million dollars were poured into the thing".